CurtisNewbie/BookStoreApp/backend/RestDemo.md

 POST or PUT http://localhost:8080/api/order

-Make sure the `book with id = 1` is created before sending this request, and change the `"id"` in `"deliveryOption"` to one that exists in the database.
+Make sure to change `the id for book is changed to an existing book` and `the id for deliveryOption is changed to an existing delivery option` before sending this request.
+Their id(s) are automatically generated in backend.

     {
         "address": {